pmndrs/react-spring/readme.md

 This lib inherits React-motions api (Spring -> Motion, from -> defaultStyles, to -> styles) while you can feed it everything animated can take in as well as allowing for native animations.

-## Default rendering
+# Default rendering 🐎

 Like React-motion by default we'll render the receiving component on every frame as it gives you more freedom to animate whatever you like.
-In this mode you can animate everything, styles, native props, react props, contents.
+In most situations this will be ok.

 ```jsx
 import { Spring } from 'react-spring'